Location: Circuit de Barcelona – Catalunya

 Before the start of the 2018 MotoGP season, the circuit underwent a full track resurfacing while key changes were made to increase safety standards.

 The new developments have seen an extended run-off area at turn 13 of the MotoGP layout which required demolition of two sections of a grandstand with another relocated.
-The run-off area will be filled with gravel and from the braking point it will provide an extra 20 metres of run-off space.
+The run-off area was filled with gravel and from the braking point it now provide an extra 20 metres of run-off space.

 The track changes have altered the circuit layout by 28 metres (from 4.655 to 4.627 km) with turn 10 using the smaller F1 corner at La Caixa which was already used in 2016 and 2017.